pburkholder/decksets/2018-04-cf-summit/text.md

 * Terraform plans and Concourse pipelines
 * Bug Bounty

-^So, what's come of all this work?
+^The folks at 18F originally adopted Cloud Foundry to solve their delivery problem, they made into _cloud.gov_ to change how agencies operate.
+How has that worked out?
+Here are our most active partner agencies, spanning broadly across government.

 ---

 # Making a difference

-^The folks at 18F originally adopted Cloud Foundry to solve their delivery problem, they made into _cloud.gov_ to change how agencies operate.
-How has that worked out?

 Agencies: | <br> | <br>
 ---|---|---